isomerpages/mlaw-corp/news/public-consultations/_posts/2014-05-07-public-consultation-paper-on-the-interim-recommendations-of-the-.md

 ---
-layout: post
-title: Public Consultation Paper on the Interim Recommendations of the Committee for Family Justice
+title: 'Public Consultation Paper on the Interim Recommendations of the Committee for Family Justice'
 permalink: /news/public-consultation-on-the-proposed-amendments-to-the-copyright-/
-breadcrumb: Public Consultation Paper on the Interim Recommendations of the Committee for Family Justice
+breadcrumb: 'Public Consultation Paper on the Interim Recommendations of the Committee for Family Justice'
-collection_name: news

 ---

 Public Consultation on the Proposed Amendments to the Copyright Act
 ---